rafaelxky/SmartServiceHub/README.md

 - AppUser <- user model to interact with db
 - UserPublicDto <- user model for showing (hides password)
 - UserCreateDto <- user model for creation
-## AppService
+## ServicePost
-- AppService <- Service post model to interact with db
+- ServicePost <- Service post model to interact with db
-- AppServicePublicDto <- Service post model for showing
+- ServicePostPublicDto <- Service post model for showing
-- AppServiceCreateDto <- Service post model from creation
+- ServicePostCreateDto <- Service post model from creation
-## Comments
+## Comment
 - Comment <- comment model for interaction with db
 - CommentCreateDto <- comment model for creation
 - CommentPublicDto <- comment model for showing